-The Tesseract made its return and played a significant role in Captain Marvel.
-If you’re having trouble keeping its prolific journey straight, we’ve put together a complete timeline of where in the Universe it has been.
+The Tesseract has played a significant role in the entirety of the MCU.
+If you’re having trouble keeping its prolific journey straight, we’ve put together a complete timeline of where it’s been.

 With over a decade of movies in the Marvel Cinematic Universe, no other Infinity Stone has played such a pivotal role as the Space Stone, more commonly known as the Tesseract.

-The Tesseract has had its influence on several storylines, acting as the catalyst for so many moments from Captain America: The First Avenger, to the first Avengers movie, all the way through to Captain Marvel.
+The Tesseract has influenced several storylines throughout the Marvel Cinematic Universe, acting as the catalyst for moments from Captain America: The First Avenger, to the first Avengers movie, all the way through to Endgame.

 Keeping a timeline of where—and when—the Tesseract has been is a daunting task, but we’ve done all the hard work for you.
-With Avengers: Endgame creeping up fast, and the Infinity Stones certain to play another huge part in the overall plot, revisiting the milestones of the Space Stone’s journey will likely prove to be important — especially if, as rumored, time travel will be involved.
+With Disney+’s Loki creeping up fast, revisiting the milestones of the Space Stone’s journey will likely prove to be important.

 The MCU’s Tesseract timeline

 Dawn of the Universe: The Infinity Stones are created

 Six singularities existed prior to the universe’s formation, related to different aspects of existence: space, reality, power, soul, space, and time.
 The Cosmic Entities, a group of primordial beings, then concentrated them into six crystals of immense power.
 The Big Bang sent these crystals hurtling throughout the universe, including the Space Stone.